PJK/libcbor/doc/source/api/item_reference_counting.rst

 Reference counting
 ^^^^^^^^^^^^^^^^^^^^^

 As CBOR items may require complex cleanups at the end of their lifetime, there is a reference counting mechanism in place.
-This also enables very simple GC when integrating *libcbor* into managed environment.
+This also enables a very simple GC when integrating *libcbor* into a managed environment.
 Every item starts its life (by either explicit creation, or as a result of parsing) with reference count set to 1.
 When the refcount reaches zero, it will be destroyed.

-Items containing nested items will be destroyed recursively - refcount of every nested item will be decreased by one.
+Items containing nested items will be destroyed recursively - the refcount of every nested item will be decreased by one.

-The destruction is synchronous and renders any pointers to items with refcount zero invalid immediately after calling the :func:`cbor_decref`.
+The destruction is synchronous and renders any pointers to items with refcount zero invalid immediately after calling :func:`cbor_decref`.

 .. doxygenfunction:: cbor_incref